 “My career at Eleanor Roosevelt high school as a football player was a great experience.
-I won a lot of games , had great memories and I learned a lot more about the game at the high school level,” Lopez said.
-“I know a lot more about the game now then I did in 2013 when I started playing high school football.”
+I won a lot of games, had great memories, and I learned a lot more about the game at the high school level,” Lopez said.
+“I know a lot more about the game now than I did in 2013; when I started playing high school football.”

-Lopez credited the Raiders coaching staff for installing the mindset of playing at your highest level and understanding the expectations at the college level.
+Lopez credited the Raiders coaching staff for installing the mindset of playing at your highest level and preparing for college.

-“One thing I learned from my coaches was to finish every drill, rep , and play everything you got,” Lopez said.
-“Some of the advice they gave me was to work and prepare for college because the pace at the collegiate level is a lot faster than high school.”
+“One thing I learned from my coaches was to finish every drill, rep , and play with everything you got,” Lopez said.
+“Some of the advice they gave me was to work, and prepare for college because the pace at the collegiate level is a lot faster than high school.”

-Lopez went through the long and stressful recruiting process, and at one point he didn’t know which school to go to.
+Lopez went through the long and stressful recruiting process like every other football player across the country.
+At one point Lopez didn’t know which school he would go to.